MikeHollins/MyProof_Digital_Asset_Registry/replit.md

 ## Overview

-The Proof-Asset Registry (PAR) is a privacy-first, enterprise-grade cryptographic proof management platform designed for secure registration, verification, and lifecycle management of verifiable cryptographic proofs.
-The system emphasizes data minimization (no PII storage), content-addressable immutability using CIDs, W3C-compliant credential status tracking, and append-only audit transparency.

-PAR serves as a trusted registry for cryptographic proofs including zero-knowledge proofs, JSON Web Signatures (JWS), linked data proofs, hardware attestations, Merkle proofs, and blockchain transaction proofs.
-The platform enables verifiers, issuers, and relying parties to register proof assets, track their verification status, manage revocation/suspension via W3C Bitstring Status Lists, and maintain a complete audit trail of all state-changing operations.
+The Proof-Asset Registry (PAR) is a privacy-first, enterprise-grade platform for secure registration, verification, and lifecycle management of cryptographic proofs.
+It supports various proof types, including zero-knowledge proofs and JSON Web Signatures, by emphasizing data minimization, content-addressable immutability using CIDs, W3C-compliant credential status tracking, and append-only audit transparency.
+PAR aims to provide a trusted registry for verifiers, issuers, and relying parties to manage proof assets, track their verification status, and maintain a complete audit trail.

 ## User Preferences